 2. The Espresso Bar at The Bullitt

 Equipped with a state of the art Kees van der Westen coffee machine, The Espresso Bar at the uber trendy Bullitt Hotel is a must for coffee lovers.
-They also happen to serve a scrumptious array of doughnuts.
-We adore chilling out here, there always seems to a great buzz about the place and the staff are so friendly.
+They also happen to serve a scrumptious lunch and sweet treats.
+We adore chilling out here, there always seems to be a great buzz about the place and the staff are so friendly.

 More info: The Bullitt

 We love this family-owned coffee shop.
 With a warm, comfy and welcoming atmosphere, it is the perfect spot to sit and watch the world go by.
 Great care is taken by the experienced baristas to ensure you get the perfect cup of coffee from their extensive menu.
 And there is a mean selection of traybakes for those with a sweet tooth.

 4. Espresso Elements